zding52/random-repo-name/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

-Since we will meet with each other each Thursday, so we believe nothing will be missed.
+Since we will meet with each other every Thursday, so we believe nothing will be missed.

 ## How will will communicate difficulties with a task assigned to us